-Retracing old friends or family you’ve lost contact with can be a really challenging task to undertake.
+Retracing old friends or family you’ve lost contact with can be really challenging.
 But thankfully the internet has made the process a lot simpler – if you know where to look.

 More of us are connected to social networks, such as Facebook, than ever before – which is a great way to find people.
-But there are other online databases that can help you find someone, too.
-Here’s what to do:
+But there are other online databases that can help you find someone.
+Here’s what to do.

 Step 1: Gather your information

 To get started, you need to get all the information you know about the person down, as well as any photos you have of them – the more details you have, the better.
-Ideally you should have their full name and an idea of where they might be living.
+Ideally you should have their full name and an idea of where they might be living or where they were born.

 Step 2: Do a Google search